wix-incubator/react-templates/README.md

 ```

 ## event handlers
 React event handlers accept function references inside of {}, such as `onClick="{this.myClickHandler}"`.
-When functions are not needed, lambda notation can be used which will create a React template that creates a function for the included code.
+When functions are not needed, lambda notation can be used, which will create a React template that creates a function for the included code.
 There is no performance impact, as the function created is bound to the context instead of being recreated.
 <p>The lambda notation has the form: `onClick="(evt) => console.log(evt)"`.
 In this example, **evt** is the name of the first argument passed into the inline function.
 With browser events, this will most likely be the React synthetic event.
 However, if you expect a property that starts with **on**Something, then React templates will treat it as an event handler.
 If you have an event handler called **onBoxSelected** that triggers an event with row and column params, you can write `onBoxSelected="(row, col)=>this.doSomething(row,col)"`.
 A no-param version is supported as well: `onClick="()=>console.log('just wanted to know it clicked')"`.

 ###### Sample: